Tara is a Buddha.

 Tara reveals herself in different forms and qualities of the enlightened mind, helping us to overcome all fears and difficulties on the way.

 She does this by having 21 emanations which all have a specific colour and accomplishes a specific function- the 21 Taras.
+See the blog page for a map the powers of each Tara!

 at the Tara Institute Bookshop and online – The 21 Taras, by Andy Weber, another master thangka painter.